Mohammed Ibrahim (basketball)

-Mohammed Majed Ibrahim (in Arabic: محمد إبراهيم; born April 10, 1983) is a Lebanese professional basketball player who plays for Hekmeh BC of the Lebanese Basketball League.
+Mohammed Majed Ibrahim (in Arabic: محمد إبراهيم; born April 10, 1983) is a Lebanese former professional basketball player.
+He spent the majority of his career playing in the Lebanese Basketball League, playing the point guard and shooting guard positions.
 Mohammed has represented the Lebanese national basketball team multiple times.
-He is 193 cm tall and plays point guard / shooting guard.

 Career

 From 2003–2005, he played for Lebanese Basketball League team Al Riyadi.
 He then moved back to the US and played Division 1 basketball for the Louisiana Tech in 2005–06.
 He then played Division 2 basketball in 2006–07 for the Incarnate Word.

 He then moved back to Lebanon and played for Al Riyadi in 2008–09.
 He then played the 2009–10 season with Al Mouttahed Tripoli but returned to Al Riyadi for 2010–11.
 After the 2011 FIBA Asia Championship, he signed with Champville.
 After a season with Champville, he moved to Sagesse for 2012–13.
 In 2013–14, he played one game for Sagesse before moving to Byblos in January 2014.
 Then he moved to Tadamon Club before returning to Sagesse Club.